bomsy/grunt-regex-replace/README.md

 ### actions property (array | function)
 Accepts an array of objects or a function (which returns an array of objects) representing the actions to take place.
 Each action contains an optional name property, a search property, a replace property and a flags property.
-Example af an object.
+Here are some examples of the object.

     {
         name: 'foo',